 Once that was done, Bill volunteered to take on a department analysis project that he knew Andy and been putting off and really didn’t enjoy doing.
 He became more visible in staff meetings, looking for ways to step up to the plate as a problem solver and a team player.
 He also looked for ways to enhance his profile outside his department by attending meetings and asking questions of other leaders and managers in the company.

 Do you know the right questions to ask in your situation?
-If you need help developing a visibility plan and monitoring your progress to maintain course, e-mail Joel Garfinkle today to find out how he can help.
+If you need help developing a visibility plan and monitoring your progress to maintain course, contact Joel Garfinkle today to find out how he can help.

 Have you had a negative performance review?
 Are you looking for ways to increase your visibility and move ahead in your organization?
 Try some of Bill’s ideas and share your story in the comments below.